 How does TYPO3 compare to WordPress?

 WordPress is another free, open source CMS written in PHP and using MySQL.
 WordPress was originally created to manage blogs, with its site architecture based on posts, not pages.
 WordPress is also very flexible and extendable via a plugin system, and has a very large and active developer community.
-While there are many enterprise-level sites that use WordPress (including The Rolling Stones, General Electric, TIME Magazine, Adobe, Groupon, Forbes, and many others), critics point out that WordPress was not originally designed to manage enterprise-level websites.
+While there are many enterprise-level sites that use WordPress (including The Rolling Stone, General Electric, TIME magazine, Adobe, Groupon, Forbes, and many others), critics point out that WordPress was not originally designed to manage enterprise-level websites.

 How does TYPO3 compare to Joomla?

-Joomla is a free, open source CMS also written in PHP, and it’s estimated to be the second most common CMS on the web after WordPress.
-Joomla doesn’t support multi-language sites as well as TYPO3, and many modules are paid, not free.
+Joomla is a free, open source CMS also written in PHP, and it's estimated to be the second most commonly used CMS on the web after WordPress.
+Joomla doesn't support multi-language sites as well as TYPO3, and many modules are paid, not free.
 However, the code is lightweight and modern, and the interface is user-friendly and easier to learn than TYPO3.